kevinbgreene/functional-data-js/PART_ONE.md

 }
 ```

 Deleting values is always where binary search trees get a little hairy to implement.
 However, in a functional data structure deleting values is much more straight forward.
+Deleting is much more straight forward because we don't have to worry about maintaining the state of our data structure.
+We are copying all the pieces we are altering.
+We can be more declarative about saying, 'This is what this structure should look like now'.
+We will start with removing the minimum value in a Tree.
+We just need to move left until we reach a node with an empty left child.
+We then replace that node with its right child.

 ```
 function removeMin(tree) {